Usage in Docker and AWS

 Deploying to AWS ECS and Fargate

 AWS offers several services for running containerized applications.
-The recommended approach is to use Amazon ECS with Fargate, which allows you to run containers without managing the underlying infrastructure.
+The recommended approach for LLCP is Amazon ECS with Fargate, which provides serverless container execution without managing infrastructure.

 Steps to deploy